|

 corporate partners to help survivors of the Asia

 tsunami disaster.
-One example is Seattle-based
+One example is Seattle-base

 Tully's Coffee, premium coffee roaster and